Lettings policy

 • where a customer who tops a shortlist for a property in an area they, or a member of their household, is prevented from entering due to the conditions of an Anti-Social Behaviour Order, injunction or bail, or where other legal restrictions apply

-Used where there has been a change in the customer’s circumstances that affects their position on the shortlist.
+Used where there has been a change in the customer’s circumstances or new information has become available that affects their position on the shortlist or if they become non-qualifying or it is found they are non-qualifying at offer stage.

 Used to bypass customers who are not able to demonstrate a good tenancy record, or who have not attended pre-tenancy training.
 This includes council tenants who are in no assessed housing need (Band C) who will only be considered for a move provided the council is satisfied they have adhered to their tenancy agreement and kept their property in an acceptable condition.